mjvakili/information_maximiser/README.md

 > `'hidden layers'` - `list` - the architecture of the network. each element of the list is a hidden layer.
 A dense layer can be made using an integer where thet value indicates the number of neurons.
 A convolutional layer can be built by using a list where the first element is an integer where the number describes the number of filters, the second element is a list of the kernel size in the x and y directions, the third elemnet is a list of the strides in the x and y directions and the final element is string of 'SAME' or 'VALID' which describes the padding prescription.

+If `covariance regularisation` is `True` then `get_MLE` must be set to `True` and two more parameters are needed in the dictionary<br>
+> `'number of simulations for covariance regularisation'` - `int` - the number of simulations to approximate the covariance for regularisation

+> `'comparison covariance'` - `array` - a numpy array of the proposal covariance where the simulations for checking were made

 Here is an example of the IMNN which uses 1000 simulations per combination and 50 upper and 50 lower simulations per derivative for a model with one parameter where we require one summary which are preloaded as a TensorFlow constant where we want to have access to the precomputed maximum likelihood estimate.
 The module will build the network which takes in an input array of shape `[10, 20, 1]` and allows the network to decide the weight initialisation, initialises the biases at `bb = 0.1` and uses `tf.nn.leaky_relu` activation with a negative gradient parameter of `α = 0.01`.
 The network architecture is a convolution with 10 filters and a 5$\times$5 kernel which does 2$\times$2 strides, with 0-padding, followed by another convolution with 6 filters and 3$\times$3 kernel with no striding and 0-padding.
 This is then followed by two dense layers with 100 neurons in each.
-We will save the graph into a file in the `data` folder called `saved_model.meta`.
+We will use covariance regularisation and will save the graph into a file in the `data` folder called `saved_model.meta`.

 ```python